peterstringer/venator/README.md

 ## What I found interesting

-**The jailbreak boundary is linear.** An MLP probe with considerably more capacity scored 0.997 — no improvement over logistic regression.
+**The jailbreak boundary is linear.** A Multi-Layer Perceptron (MLP) probe with considerably more capacity scored 0.997 — no improvement over logistic regression.
 The separation in activation space is a straight line.

 **The signal appears early.** Layer 4 out of 32 gives 0.981 AUROC.
 By layer 10 it's at 0.998+.
 The model recognises jailbreak intent almost immediately.

-**It generalises across attack types.** Training on one jailbreak category and testing on entirely different ones (DAN-style, encoding-based, etc.): 0.996–0.999 AUROC.
-There seems to be an identifiable "jailbreak direction" in activation space that's consistent regardless of technique.
+**It generalises across attack types.** Training on one jailbreak category and testing on entirely different ones (i.e. DAN-style or Encoding jailbreaks): 0.996–0.999 AUROC.
+There seems to be a indentifiable "jailbreak direction" in activation space that's consistent regardless of technique.

-**Ensembling hurt.** Combining all detectors dropped performance from 0.999 to 0.967.
-The weaker methods just added noise.
+**Ensembling reduced performance.** Combining all detectors dropped performance from 0.999 to 0.967.
+The weaker methods just added noise in the cases I tested.

-**Remarkably few labels needed.** The performance curve from 5 to 30 labelled jailbreaks is nearly flat — the jailbreak direction is identified by the very first few examples.
-Returns plateau sharply after 30–50 labels.
+**Jailbreak signal has low dimensionality.** The probe is remarkably insensitive to how aggressively you compress the activations.
+Raw 4096-dimensional activations score 0.9995 AUROC.
+PCA down to 50 dimensions: 0.9995.
+Down to 20: 0.9991.
+Even 10 dimensions still gives 0.996.
+The jailbreak signal is low-dimensional — most of those 4096 features are noise as far as detection is concerned.

+**Labelled training data is very efficient.** Five labelled jailbreaks give 0.994 AUROC.
+Thirty gets you to 0.997.
+Seventy-five reaches 0.9995.
+For comparison, the best unsupervised methods without any labels top out at 0.812 (autoencoder) and 0.695 (PCA + Mahalanobis).
+The curve is nearly flat from 5 to 30 labels — the probe identifies the jailbreak direction from the first few examples and additional labels offer diminishing returns.

 | Labelled Jailbreaks | Linear Probe AUROC |
 |---------------------|-------------------|